RebarDesign/angularDebugDirective/README.md

 > GitHub repository: [https://github.com/RebarDesign/angularDebugDirective](https://github.com/RebarDesign/angularDebugDirective)

-This project was inspired by a Angular presentation given by Patrick Persson (patrick.persson@cenito.se) and it is used to scan all elements and identify scope property errors.
+This project is used to scan all elements and identify scope property errors.

 ## How to use